KirillShmilovich/GAN_DDPM_conditional_molecular_structure_generation/README.md

 In this work we compare GANs and DDPMs for the task of conditional molecular structure generation.

-The code theGAN and DDPM models are available in the associated `GAN` and `DDPM` directories.
+The code the GAN and DDPM models are available in the associated `GAN` and `DDPM` directories.

 CONTRIBUTIONS:

 -- Kirill: GAN

 -- Mike: DPPM

 ## Comparisson of generated molecular trajectories